Ziang-Lu/Multiprocessing-and-Multithreading/Multi-processing and Multi-threading in Python/Multi-threading/Multi-threading in Python.md

   # Create a thread pool with 10 threads
   with cf.ThreadPoolExecutor(max_workers=10) as pool:
-      # Prepare Future objects to be executed
+      # Submit tasks for execution
       future_to_url = {pool.submit(site_size, url): url for url in sites}
-      # Execute each Future object and get the result
+      # Wait until all the submitted tasks have been completed
       for future in cf.as_completed(future_to_url.keys()):
           url = future_to_url[future]
           try:
+              # Get the execution result
               page_size = future.result()
           except Exception as e:
               print(f'{url} generated an exception: {e}')